kalliope-project/kalliope/docs/settings/tts/watson.md

 You need to create an account and then a project to get a location and an apikey.

-Once you project created, you should see your credentials like the following
+Once your project is created, you should see your credentials like the following:

 ```json
 {
   "url": "https://stream.watsonplatform.net/text-to-speech/api",